robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.Communication/README.md

 ### Naming

 The ARCOR2 protocol currently lacks consistency in naming conventions across its RPCs and models.
-This consistency is particularly important for developers using statically-typed languages like C#, where code completion is a crucial tool to discover or recall method names by keywords.
+This consistency is particularly important for developers using statically-typed languages like C#, where code completion is an important tool to discover or recall method names by keywords.

 While the RPC method names are often identical to their corresponding RPCs, we apply specific rules to improve consistency and usability.
 Note that these adjustments are limited to method and event names only.
 We deliberately **exclude generated models** from these changes to avoid exponentially increasing maintenance overhead when regenerating OpenAPI models.

-Please note that the following rules should not be taken as a dogma.
+The following rules should not be taken as a dogma.
 If it makes sense, break them or change them.

-- Expand shorthands (e.g. `AddApUsingRobot` => `AddActionPointUsingRobot`, `OnRobotEefUpdated` => `OnRobotEndEffectorUpdated`)
+- Expand shorthands (e.g. `AddApUsingRobot` => `AddActionPointUsingRobot`, `RobotEefUpdated` => `RobotEndEffectorUpdated`)
 - Correct non-specific, inaccurate, or confusing ARCOR2 terminology (e.g. `ProjectException` => `PackageException`, `GetSceneObjectUsage` => `GetSceneActionObjectUsage`)
 - Prefer `Duplicate` over `Copy` and other synonyms (e.g. `CopyProject` => `DuplicateProject`)
 - Prefer `Remove` over `Delete` and other synonyms (e.g. `DeleteProject` => `RemoveProject`)